nbogojevic/homeassistant-midea-air-appliances-lan/.devcontainer/README.md

 Task | Description
 -- | --
-Run Home Assistant on port 9123 | Launch Home Assistant with your custom component code and the configuration defined in `.devcontainer/configuration.yaml`.
+Run Home Assistant on port 8123 | Launch Home Assistant with your custom component code and the configuration defined in `./configuration.yaml`.
-Run Home Assistant configuration against /config | Check the configuration.
-Upgrade Home Assistant to latest dev | Upgrade the Home Assistant core version in the container to the latest version of the `dev` branch.
-Install a specific version of Home Assistant | Install a specific version of Home Assistant core in the container.

 ### Step by Step debugging

 With the development container, you can test your custom component in Home Assistant with step by step debugging.

-You need to modify the `configuration.yaml` file in `.devcontainer` folder by uncommenting the line:
+You need to modify the `configuration.yaml` file in `./` folder by uncommenting the line:

 ```yaml
 # debugpy:
 ```

-Then launch the task `Run Home Assistant on port 9123`, and launch the debugger with the existing debugging configuration `Python: Attach Local`.
+Then launch the task `Run Home Assistant on port 8123`, and launch the debugger with the existing debugging configuration `Python: Attach Local`.

 For more information, look at [the Remote Python Debugger integration documentation](https://www.home-assistant.io/integrations/debugpy/).